Identifier Types

 NCusip(issuer::AbstractString, issue::AbstractString, checksum=nothing)::NCusip

-NCusip(x::AbstractIdentifier, d::Date)::StringNCusip is a common identifier within and outside of WRDS WRDS tracks the most recent NCusips as Cusip all NCusips are made up of 3 parts, issuer (first 6 characters), issue (next 2 characters), and a checksum most databases in WRDS only use the 8 characters.
+All NCusips are made up of 3 parts: issuer (first 6 characters), issue (next 2 characters), and a checksum.
+Most databases in WRDS only use the 8 characters.
 If 9 digits are passed or the checksum is explicitly passed, the checksum is validated and a warning is given if it is an invalid checksum.

 NCusip only stores 8 characters (not the checksum digit) and, by default, only returns those 8 characters.
 This means that if using a join function on a set of NCusips with 9 characters and the default output, there will be no matches.
 It is easiest to shorten the 9 digit NCusips to 8 digits before joining.